darrencjh8/utility-splitter/README.md

 # Known issues

-- History page not sorted by month
 - Update App manifest icon to allow for more white spaces
-- Full page reload spinner when sync happens
 - Manually backfill history for the past 12 months

 # Future Improvements